BSc (Hons) (NFQ Level 8)

 Professional Work Experience

-The majority of clinical learning takes place in our aﬃliated partner hospitals, all of which are national specialist centres of clinical excellence: Our Lady’s Children’s Hospital, the Mater Misericordiae University Hospital, St Vincent’s Healthcare Group, and in numerous other clinical sites within the Ireland East Hospital Group.
+The majority of clinical learning takes place in our aﬃliated partner hospitals, all of which are national specialist centres of clinical excellence: Children’s Health Ireland at Crumlin, the Mater Misericordiae University Hospital, St Vincent’s Healthcare Group, and in numerous other clinical sites within the Ireland East Hospital Group.

 * Please Note: Curriculum may be subject to change in line with NMBI Nurse Registration Programmes Standards and Requirements.